jagin/dvg-utils/README.md

     $ make test

-## Command line utils
+## Command-line tool

-After `dvg-utils` installation you get access to `dvg-utils` command which allows you to:
+After `dvg-utils` installation, you get access to `dvg-utils` command which allows you to:

 - convert a video file to set of images:

       $ dvg-utils v2i -i assets/videos/faces.mp4 -o output --display

-- convert set of frame images to a video file:
+- convert a set of frame images to a video file:

       $ dvg-utils i2v -i output -o output/my_new_file.avi --display